Aristarchus, leader of LTP.

 LUNAR TRANSIENT PHENOMENA

-Mrs Winifred Cameron, now retired from NASA Goddard Space Flight Center, was the world expert in LTP.
-According her experience and scientific analysis the Moon is not completely dead and continue to show us some surface activities.
+According to her experience and scientific analysis, the Moon is not completely dead and continue to show some surface activities.

 These exceptional events are gaz ejection from the surface able to lighten some specific lunar formations.
 LTP happen sometimes just on the terminator, after the sun rise on the lunar relief and are in interaction with the solar activity.
 Others events occur when the Moon dives in the magnetic tail of the Earth, etc.